modcommunity/managing-user-permissions-in-sourcemod/README.md

 ```

 If the user wants to automate this process on their side, they'll need to modify the file `<Game Dir>/cfg/autoexec.cfg` and add the command above to the file.

+## Immunity
+The `immunity` flag prevents admins from targeting one another depending on the client's immunity level.

+For example, if the first admin has an immunity of `20` while the second admin only has an immunity of `10`.
+The first admin can target the second admin, but the second admin can not target the first admin.

+**NOTE** - Admins with the `z` flag (root) can target any player or admin regardless of immunity level.

 ## Managing User Permissions
 Managing user permissions and assigning flags is done by modifying a file inside of the `addons/sourcemod/configs` directory (or `addons\sourcemod\configs` folder on Windows).